Bay Area Opportunities

 English language classes meet Monday through Friday from 9 a.m. to noon.

-Studio art/design classes meet Monday through Friday from 1 to 4 p.m.
+Studio art/design workshops meet Monday through Friday from 1 to 4 p.m.

 In addition to formal coursework, evening activities, and weekend excursions, all program participants receive one-on-one tutoring with an English-language coach twice a week.